AMANDA HOBBS --- FIRST OF HER KIND

 to advance to the CIF individual playoffs twice as well as being the team captain for the first girls

-playoff appearance are couple of pretty special accomplishments for the Biola college sophomore.
+playoff appearance are a couple of pretty special accomplishments for the Biola college sophomore.
 A

 former two sport athlete Hobbs gave up club soccer for golf her freshman year of high school.
 For